piastry/cifs-utils/mount.cifs.rst

   extensions.
 Always use cifs style mandatory locks.

 locallease
-  Check cache leases locally instead of querying the server.
+  Check cached leases locally instead of querying the server.

 sfu
   When the CIFS Unix Extensions are not negotiated, attempt to create